SQL-GEN: Bridging the Dialect Gap for Text-to-SQL Via Synthetic Data And Model Merging: Methodology

 With SQL-GEN, we can generate question-SQL pairs for various dialects and train corresponding dialect-specific models.
-However, in real-world scenarios, users often manage databases across different dialects, necessitating the deployment of multiple models, which can be resource-intensive.
-Additionally, while each dialect features unique keywords and functions, there is commonality across some SQL keywords across dialects.
-By merging these dialect experts into a single model, we facilitate sharing of common knowledge, addressing the challenge of serving multiple models simultaneously.
-We begin by detailing Spherical Linear Interpolation for model merging, and subsequently introduce our proposed method utilizing the Mixture of Experts (MoE) architecture.
+However, in real-world scenarios, users often manage databases across different dialects, necessitating the deployment of multiple models, which can come with practical challenges, including increased model serving costs and overhead of managing multiple checkpoints.
+Additionally, while each dialect features unique keywords and functions, there is commonality across some SQL keywords across dialects that can be exploited for cross-dialect information transfer.
+By merging these dialect experts into a single model, not only we mitigate the practical serving challenges, but we can improve the performance of each facilitating sharing of common knowledge.
+As model merging approaches, we introduce our proposed method utilizing the Mixture of Experts (MoE) architecture.

-\hypertarget{subsubsubsec:SLERP}{\paragraph{SLERP:}} Spherical Linear Interpolation, or SLERP, provides a method for achieving smooth transitions between two vectors.
-This technique ensures uniform motion and upholds the spherical space's intrinsic geometric qualities.
-The process begins by normalizing the input vectors to have a magnitude of one.
-Subsequently, the angle between these vectors is determined.
-In instances where the vectors are almost col-linear, the method defaults to linear interpolation to optimize efficiency.
-For other cases, SLERP calculates scale factors that depend on the interpolation factor \textit{t} and the angular separation of the vectors.

-\hypertarget{subsubsubsec }{\paragraph{MoE:}} MoE models are a sparse, decoder-only, transformer-based architecture, where each layer in this model contains more than one MLP blocks, or "experts," and a router network that selects experts to process each token at every position, combining their outputs.
-This architecture modifies the traditional MLP sub-layer within transformer blocks by replacing it with multiple experts, each having an independent set of parameters \citep{jiang2024mixtral, fedus2022review}.